browserengineering/book/book/invalidation.md

-Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.[^other-reasons] After all, it's not handling the keypress that's slow---that just appends a character to a `Text` node, which takes almost no time.
-It's what happens afterwards that takes
-time: the browser has to rerender the whole page.
-Even seemingly tiny changes take a long time on a large page.
+Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.[^other-reasons] After all, it's not handling the keypress that's slow: appending a character to a `Text` node takes almost no time.
+What takes time is rerendering the whole page afterwards.
+On a big page, even tiny changes can take a long time.

 [^other-reasons]: I'm sure there are all sorts of performance
     improvements possible without implementing the invalidation
-    techniques from this chapter, but they are essential toward achieving incrementalism, which is a kind of asymptotic guarantee that simple optimizations won't achieve.
+    techniques from this chapter, but invalidation is still essential for incremental performance, which is a kind of asymptotic guarantee that simple optimizations won't achieve.

-If we want interactions to be fast, even on large, complex pages, we're going to need re-rendering the page to take time proportional to the *size of the change*, and not proportional to the *size of the page*.
+We want interactions to be fast, even on large, complex pages, so we want re-rendering the page to take time proportional to the *size of the change*, and not proportional to the *size of the page*.
 I call this the principle of incremental performance, and it's crucial for handling large and complex web applications.
-It means that developers can predict how long their code will run regardless of the content on the page, and it lets users predict how long interactions will take.
-That ultimately makes this principle a core part of the value that browser engineers provide to the web as a whole.
+Not only does it mean fast text editing, it also means that developers can also think about performance one change at a time, without consider the contents of the whole page.
+The incremental performance is therefore necessary for complex applications.
 But the principle of incremental performance also really constrains our browser.
 For example, during rendering even *traversing* the whole layout tree would take time proportional to the whole page, not the change being made, so we can't do that.

-To achieve incrementality, we're going to need to think of the initial render and later re-renders differently.[^big-change] When the page is first loaded, rendering is definitely going to take time proportional to the size of the page.
-But we treat that initial render as a cache.
-Later renders will only invalidate and recompute the parts of that cache, taking time proportional to the changed portion of the page.
+To achieve incremental performance, we're going to need to think of the initial render and later re-renders differently.[^big-change] When the page is first loaded, rendering will take time proportional to the size of the page.
+But we'll treat that initial render as a cache.
+Later renders will only invalidate and recompute parts of that cache, taking time proportional to the size of the change.

 [^big-change]: While initial and later renders are conceptually
     different, they'll use the same code path.
-Basically, the initial render will be one big change from no page to the initial page, while later re-renders will incorporate smaller changes.
+Basically, the initial render will be one big change from no page to the initial page, while later re-renders will handle smaller changes.

-The key to that will be tracking the effects of changes.
+The key to this cache invalidation approach will be tracking the effects of changes.
 When one part of the page, like a `style` attribute, changes, other things that depends on it, like that element's size, change as well.
 So we'll need to construct a detailed *dependency graph*, down to the level of each layout field, and use that graph to determine what to recompute.
-It will be similar to our `needs_style` and `needs_layout` flags, but at a much larger scale.
+It will be similar to our `needs_style` and `needs_layout` flags, but with many more fields.

 In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout] Most of this chapter is about tracking dependencies in the dependency graph, and building abstractions to help us do that.
-To use those abstractions, we'll need to execute a large refactor of our layout engine.
+To use those abstractions, we'll need to refactor our layout engine significantly.
 But ultimately, incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
-When we're done, re-layout will take under a millisecond for small changes on this page.
+When we're done, re-layout will take under a millisecond for small changes like text editing.

 [^why-layout]: Why layout?
 Because layout is both important and
     complex enough to demonstrate most of the core challenges and techniques.

 ::: {.further}
-The principle of incremental performance derives from the principles of the web.
-Remember that the web is a *declarative* platform: web pages only concern themselves with *describing* how the page looks, and it's up to the browser to implement that description.
+The principle of incremental performance is part of what makes browsers a good platform.
+Remember that the web is *declarative*: web pages only concern themselves with *describing* how the page looks, and it's up to the browser to implement that description.
 To us browser engineers, that creates a whole bunch of complexity.
 But think about the web as a whole---it involves not just browser engineers, but web developers and users as well.
-Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive web; it's part of the value that we as browser engineers provide.
+Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive web.
 The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone else who uses the web.
 :::